MohamedBassem/gormgen/README.md

 }
 ```

-gormgen will generate for you :
+Run `go generate` and gormgen will generate for you :

 ```go
 func (t *User) Save(db *gorm.DB) error {/* … */}